 The signs and symptoms of thyroid disorder can be subtle and silent.
 The gland which is shaped like a butterfly can certainly sting like a bee.
 While certain symptoms of thyroid problems can disrupt your life, some of them like tiredness and fluctuations in weight can be hard to associate with the thyroid.

 Additionally, certain symptoms of thyroid disorders are common with other health conditions making them confusing.
 Accurately identifying the symptoms of thyroid can encourage you to seek timely treatment and manage your condition better.

 Mentioned below are some of the major silent symptoms of thyroid disorder that you should watch out for.

-Fatigue or feeling tired is a symptom which is common to a lot of conditions.
+Fatigue or feeling tired is a symptom that is common to a lot of conditions.
 However, this is also a sign of hypothyroidism, which is a condition where the thyroid gland doesn’t produce enough hormones leading to feeling chronically fatigued.
 If you are suffering from hypothyroidism, it can be confirmed with a simple blood test and can be identified as the reason for your terminal tiredness.

 A thyroid disorder changes the body’s metabolism.
 Hyperthyroidism results in the overproduction of hormones by the thyroid gland resulting in unplanned weight-loss and hypothyroidism results in weight gain.

 If you experience a sudden change in the frequency of your bowel movement, then it can point towards a thyroid problem.
 Constipation points towards an underactive thyroid gland, whereas going more than usual is a sign of an overactive gland.

 While hair loss is a symptom of thyroid problems, other signs of hair trouble that points towards a thyroid issue are changes in hair texture, thinning of strands and hair losing its strength.